 Stir to until well-coated.

 Spread the granola onto a large baking sheet.
-I cover mine with nonstick aluminum foil for easy cleanup.
+I cover mine with nonstick aluminum foil or parchment for easy cleanup.

 Bake at 325°F for 25-30 minutes, stirring halfway through.
 When you remove from the oven at the end of baking, do not stir.
 Just let the granola cool on the pan for at least an hour.
 This allows the granola to have those delicious clusters.